-Deposits of private individuals as well as partnerships (OG, KG, Gmbh & Co KG, GesBR) and capital companies (GmbH, AG) are protected.
+Deposits of private individuals as well as partnerships (OG, KG, Gmbh & Co KG, GesBR), capital companies (GmbH, AG), communities of owners according to WEG 2002 and registered associations according to VerG 2002 are protected.
 Deposits of credit institutions and institutional investors, such as financial service providers, insurance companies and deposits of the public sector are not protected.

 - Are only deposits of Austrian citizens covered?

 No, the citizenship of the depositor is irrelevant.
 Therefore, the deposits of persons who are not Austrian citizens are also protected.